 Public land hunting in the Whiteface Region

-Other small game fowl pursuits, like grouse hunting, make for great wilderness area and wild forest public land hunting.
-There's great tradition and ethic here for hound hunting, and small game like grouse, woodcock, and even rabbit are great for running your dog.
+The Adirondacks offer great opportunities for small game fowl pursuits like grouse hunting.
+There’s great tradition and ethic here for hound hunting, and small game like woodcock, pheasants, and rabbits are great for running your dog.
 The Whiteface Region has rather large wilderness areas, like the Sentinel Range Wilderness Area, which has only a handful of trails and plenty of land to roam and not see any sign of humans.
-It's a reason the Whiteface Region is one of the best places to hunt in the Adirondacks.
+It's a reason this area is one of the best places to hunt in the Adirondacks.
 Consider hiring a local hunting guide and be sure to check the NYSDEC hunting season dates and regulations before you go.

 Leave No Trace and Love Your ADK Pledge